 - Walking tour of Bolzano including the church of San Giovanni in Villa (subject to special permission) and cathedral

-This morning we visit MUSE – Science Museum.
-Opened in 2013 in the former industrial zone, this museum, the destructured forms of which mimic those of the surrounding mountains, was designed by Renzo Piano.
-Discovery of glaciers and Alpine summits (climate, topography, fauna and flora, geology, populating), the mineral world of the Dolomites, environmental footprint, resilience of natural systems, technological innovations, biological research: MUSE – Museo delle Scienze positions itself as an interface between the scientific world and the general public.
+This morning we visit MUSE – the Science Museum.
+Opened in 2013 in the former industrial zone, this museum, the forms of which mimic those of the surrounding mountains, was designed by Renzo Piano.
+The innovative architectural layout allows for dynamic and contemporary display, focusing on the natural history of the Dolomites.

 Day 11: Saturday 25 September, Bolzano